audio-comp/SemSim-AudSim/README.md

 * annotations.csv: file containing the informative fields from the AMT experiment.
   The fields are as follows:
-  - id : unique reference for each annotation
+	- Pid: unique reference for each annotation
-   	- Pid: Unique id of eatch AN-AN pair.
 	- Pair : Adjective-noun pair (AN1-AN2) to be annotated
 	- Sem_Sim: Mean semantic similarties annotation scores of 15 annotators
 	- Aud_Sim: Mean Audio similarties annotation scores of 15 annotators